S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_CLO.md

   `--help=<command>` or `-h=<var>`    | null                | `null` Attempts to search for `-h=value` within host system's help documentation and within main script's detailed documentation.
   `*`                                 | null                | `null` Writes any unrecognized arguments as lines or words that should be written to named pipe if available.

+## Notes about above

+### Note one

- > Note using `--output-pre-parse-yn` or `--padding-enable-yn` options above will disable the script's ability to recognize file or directory paths and are available for further securing your encrypted server logs. **Do Not** use pipes with these options enabled with bulk file writes because that will corrupt your data, ie `cat picture.file > logging.pipe` will not result in happy decryption.
+> Note using `--output-pre-parse-yn` or `--padding-enable-yn` options above
+> will disable the script's ability to recognize file or directory paths and are
+> available for further securing your encrypted server logs. **Do Not** use pipes
+> with these options enabled with bulk file writes because that will corrupt your
+> data, ie `cat picture.file > logging.pipe` will not result in happy decryption.
- Instead consider using two pipes; one for logging and one for general usage, and naming them such that they're not ever mixed up.
+> Instead consider using two pipes; one for logging and one for general usage,
+> and naming them such that they're not ever mixed up.

+### Note two

+> Note using `--source-var-file` CLI option maybe used to assign variable names
+> found in Recognized command line options, their variables and default values
+> table's middle column.
+This allows for
+> `script_name.sh --source-var-file=/some/path/to/vars`
- > Note using `--source-var-file` CLI option maybe used to assign variable names found in Recognized command line options, their variables and default values table's middle column.
-This allows for `script_name.sh --source-var-file=/some/path/to/vars` to be used to assign script variables instead of defining them at run-time.
+> to be used to assign script variables instead of defining them at run-time.
- Additionally this option maybe combined with `--save-options-yn` and `--save-variables-yn` options for saving values to a file instead; but only if the specified file does **not** already exist.
+> Additionally this option maybe combined with
+> `--save-options-yn` and `--save-variables-yn` options for saving values to a
+> file instead; but only if the specified file does **not** already exist.

+### Note three

- > Note using unknown commands ie `'some string within quotes' some words outside quotes` will cause the main script to write those unrecognized values to the named pipe if/when available.
-This is for advanced users of the main script that wish to have a *header* or set of lines be the first things parsed by the processes of the pipe parser functions or custom script.
+> Note using unknown commands ie `'some string within quotes' some words
+> outside quotes` will cause the main script to write those unrecognized values
+> to the named pipe if/when available.
+This is for advanced users of the main
+> script that wish to have a *header* or set of lines be the first things parsed
+> by the processes of the pipe parser functions or custom script.
- This is only enabled within the script's main function if `--disown-yn` option has also been set to a *yes* like value.
+> This is only enabled within the script's main function if `--disown-yn` option
+> has also been set to a *yes* like value.

+### Note four

- > Note using `--help` with additional options may access software external to this script but installed on the same host file system.
-Additionally if any scripted documentation exists then that will also be presented to the main script's user.
+> Note using `--help` with additional options may access software external to
+> this script but installed on the same host file system.
+Additionally if any
+> scripted documentation exists then that will also be presented to the main
+> script's user.

 ## Licensing notice for this file